Back to home page click here

 - American general elections are often so raw and vitriolic that candidates make spurious claims about themselves or their opponents that need to be analysed for the truth and whole web sites are devoted to fact checking.
 While British politicians are certainly not beyond exaggeration or obfuscation, they are rarely guilty of the blatant truth-twisting that one sadly sees in the US.

-- In the United States, certain families have provided a number of very promiment politicians: such as the Kennedys and Clintons for the Democrats and the Bushs and Rands for the Republicans.
+- In the United States, certain families have provided a number of very promiment politicians: such as the Kennedys and Clintons for the Democrats and the Bushs for the Republicans.
 Furthermore a significant number of members of Congress are relatives of someone who has previously served in Congress or high office.
 Name recognotion is very important in American elections.
 By contrast, in Britain sons (and sometimes daughters) have followed fathers (or even mothers) into the House of Commons but less frequently and less prominently than is the case in the USA.
 In British elections, the party is usually much more important than the individual.

 - In America, the term 'conservative' means really right-wing, especially on social issues.
 In Britain the name 'Conservative' means mainstream right-wing, especially on economic issues.